-The development of synthetic non-equilibrium systems requires the ability to design molecular systems capable of harnessing energy from a source to carry out work.
+The development of synthetic active matter requires the ability to design materials capable of harnessing energy from a source to carry out work.
 Nature achieves this using chemical reaction cycles in which energy released from an exergonic chemical reaction is used to drive biochemical processes (Figure 1).
-Although many chemically fuelled synthetic reaction cycles that control transient responses, such as self-assembly, have been reported, the generally high complexity of the reported systems hampers a full understanding of how the available chemical energy is actually exploited by these systems [3].
+Although many chemically fuelled synthetic reaction cycles that control transient responses, such as self-assembly, have been reported, the generally high complexity of the reported systems hampers a full understanding of how the available chemical energy is actually exploited by these systems.
 This lack of understanding is a limiting factor in the design of chemically fuelled active matter.

-In joined publications, the Prins- and Frezzato-groups have recently reported a minimalistic chemical reaction network that produces a hydrazone using adenosine diphosphate (ADP) as a chemical fuel [4, 5].
+In a joined publication, the Prins- and Frezzato-groups have recently reported a minimalistic chemical reaction network that produces a hydrazone using adenosione diphosphate (ADP) as a chemical fuel.
 The addition of ADP to a mixture of functionalized aldehyde and hydrazide results in the accelerated formation of a hydrazone product that turns out to be a catalyst for the hydrolysis of ADP into AMP and Pi that is better than the reactants.
 In other words, ADP drives the formation of a catalysts for its own destruction.
 The minimalistic nature of this network, especially compared to natural equivalents, permitted a determination of all kinetic and thermodynamic parameters (i.e. rate and binding constants for all reactions and chemical equilibria occurring in the network).
 Kinetic models were built that provided an insight on how energy released from ADP hydrolysis was exploited and, importantly, provided insights in the design of future chemical reaction networks.

 Figure 1.
-Schematic representation of the fuel-driven synthesis of a 'high-energy' molecular receptor.
+Schematic representation of the fuel-driven synthesis of an activated molecule.

 This project aims at exploiting the acquired knowledge for the design of new chemical reaction cycles in which turnover rate, precision and energy dissipation can be controlled.
-These systems will then be explored for their capacity to interact with analytes.
-The objective is to show that operating under non-equilibrium conditions enhances the recognition properties of a molecular receptor in terms of affinity and selectivity.